DO YOU LOVE YOUR SLOW COOKER?

 - Whole wheat buns for serving

 - Sprinkle both sides of pork with salt and pepper.
-In a large skillet, heat a small amount of oil over medium-high heat and brown pork on all sides (takes about 8-10 minutes).
-Transfer to the slow cooker.
+In a large skillet, heat the olive oil over medium-high heat and brown pork on all sides (takes about 8).
+Transfer the pork to the slow cooker.

-- Add the onions, garlic, chili powder and bay leaves to the pan that the pork was in and saute for a few minutes, loosening any browned bits in the bottom of the pan. (you will start to smell the heat of the chili powder and spices).
+- In the same skillet add the onions, garlic, chili powder and bay leaves and saute for a four minutes, loosening any browned bits in the bottom of the pan (you will start to smell the heat of the chili powder and spices).

 - Add ¼ cup water to the pan to help loosen all the flavorful bits and pour everything over the pork in the slow cooker.

-- Add the tomato paste, tomato sauce, sugar, vinegar and Worcestershire sauce, cover and cook on low for 8 hours, until pork is very tender.
+- Add the tomato paste, tomato sauce, sugar, vinegar and Worcestershire sauce to the slower cooer.
+Cover and cook on low for 8 hours, until pork is tender.

 - With two forks shred pork.
 Pour off excess liquid if there is too much, and add a small amount of barbecue sauce to moisten.